sanscript-tech/hacking-tools-scripts/Python/PDFWatermark/README.md

-## Amazon Price Tracker
+## PDF Watermark script
-- This script built in Python is an Amazon Price Tracker.
+- This script built in Python is used to add PDF WATERMARK .
 - The user enters :
     - The Original PDF Name.
     - Output PDF to be name.